TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingUnit.rst

 Introduction
 ============

-This chapter goes into details about writing and maintaining unit tests in the TYPO3 world.
-Core developers over the years gained quite some knowledge and experience on this topic, this section outlines some best practices and goes into details about some of the TYPO3 specific unit testing details that have been put on top of the native phpunit stack: At the time of this writing the TYPO3 Core contains about ten thousand unit tests - many of them are good, some are bad and we're constantly improving details.
+This chapter goes into details about writing and maintaining unit tests in the `TYPO3`:pn: world. `Core`:pn: developers over the years gained quite some knowledge and experience on this topic, this section outlines some best practices and goes into details about some of the `TYPO3`:pn: specific unit testing details that have been put on top of the native phpunit stack: At the time of this writing the `TYPO3 Core`:pn: contains about ten thousand unit tests - many of them are good, some are bad and we're constantly improving details.
 Unit testing is a great playground for interested contributors, and most extension developers probably learn something useful from reading this section, too.